rancher/rancher.github.io/os/configuration/system-services/index.md

 ### Unsupported Keys in RancherOS

-RancherOS doesn't support some rancher-compose keys as it isn't relevant to RancherOS.
+RancherOS doesn't support some docker-compose keys as it isn't relevant to RancherOS.

 * Build
 * Env_File